PatrickMurphy22/Wanderers/README.md

 The code used for the Hamburger Icon was taken https://alvarotrigo.com/blog/hamburger-menu-css/.

-The code for the hovering design over the 3 images on the main pages was taken from https://css-tricks.com/.
+The code for the hovering design over the 3 images on the main page was taken from https://css-tricks.com/.

 Inspiration for the footer code was taken from The Love Running project.